What Is Data Analysis? (With Examples)

 Interpret the results of your analysis to see how well the data answered your original question.
 What recommendations can you make based on the data?
 What are the limitations of your conclusions?

-Watch this video to hear how Kevin, Director of Data Analytics at Google, defines data analysis.

 Data can be used to answer questions and support decisions in many different ways.
-To identify the best way to analyse your data, it can help to familiarise yourself with the four types of data analysis commonly used in the field.
+Identifying the best way to analyse your data can help familiarise yourself with the four types of data analysis commonly used in the field.

-In this section, we’ll take a look at each of these data analysis methods, along with an example of how each might be applied in the real world.
+In this section, we’ll look at these data analysis methods and an example of how each might be applied in the real world.

 Descriptive analysis tells us what happened.
 This type of analysis helps describe or summarise quantitative data by presenting statistics.
-For example, descriptive statistical analysis could show the distribution of sales across a group of employees and the average sales figure per employee.
+For example, descriptive statistical analysis could show sales distribution across a group of employees and the average sales figure per employee.

 This last type is where the concept of data-driven decision-making comes into play.